Mushrooms are a welcome addition to many main courses – from steak to salads. But is that actually mold you’re eating?

-Technically yes, mushrooms are a form of fungi, and fungi are a form of mold.
+No, mushrooms are a form of fungi, and while mold is also a fungus, mushrooms are not mold.

 The Long Answer

 We typically think of mold or fungus as something we don’t want to consume.
-But humans all over the world consume various forms of mold on a daily basis.
-The most common mold that people eat is undoubtedly the mushroom.
+But humans all over the world consume various forms on a daily basis.
+The most common fungus that people eat is undoubtedly the mushroom.

 Fungi form a vampiric relationship with the organic matter on which they grow, drawing on it for energy from which to extract nutrients.
-The mold then provides nutrients from which other plants can grow, creating a cycle of life.
+That provides nutrients from which other plants can grow, creating a cycle of life.

 There are so many tasty ways to prepare mushrooms!
 Make them the star of dinner with Portobello Mushroom Burgers or try making your own Cream of Mushroom Soup.
 Air Fryer Stuffed Mushrooms are also a crowd-pleasing appetizer!
 What’s your favorite way to eat mushrooms?